 The English Setter is the gentlest, mellowest, and fastest of the three setter dog breeds.
 The Irish, English and Gordon Setters have similar shapes but widely different coat types and colors.
 English Setters are elegant in appearance and elegant in their gait and movement.

-Male Setters stand 25 to 27 inches tall and females 24 to 25 inches tall at shoulder height.
-This breed can weigh from 45 to 70 pounds.
-The English belongs to the American Kennel Club (AKC) Sporting Dog Group.
+Male Setters stand between 25 to 27 inches tall and females 24 to 25 inches tall at shoulder height.
+This breed can carry a healthy weight from 45 to 70 pounds.

 History of The English Setter